marvingeene/Geene/README.md

 Improve calculation of correct size, it sometimes behaves weirdly.

-(PTV) Change kill pokemon method to make switching the picture to pained optional.

 CG :
 Allow the user to select the file that the dates are read from.